Beetroot-cured gravadlax with horseradish sauce

 Gravadlax is a decadent snack perfect for the height of summer.
 After you’ve cured them at home overnight, these silky pink fish slices will last for at least five days in the fridge, so make at least two fillets and you’ll feast for days.
 Serve with crackers or seed loaf, creamy horseradish sauce or even some baby gem lettuce.

-(serves 6 as a light meal or starter, prep/cooking time: 20 minutes plus overnight curing)
+(Serves six as a light meal or starter.
+Prep and cooking time: 20 minutes plus overnight curing.)

 For the gravadlax: